 As a researcher, my work lies at the intersection of family, gender, and inequality.
 In particular, I investigate how gendered dynamics within families give rise to inequalities in intimate relationships and at work.
 I have presented my research at national and regional conferences and have several papers in progress and under review.

-As a teacher, I enjoy introducing my students to the sociological imagination and helping them develop toolkits to critically examine the world around them.
+As an instructor, I enjoy introducing my students to the sociological imagination and helping them develop toolkits to critically examine the world around them.
 I encourage student ownership over learning by equipping students with the tools they need to make social discoveries of their own.
 In recognition of my commitment to teaching, I have been awarded a fellowship allowing me to spend a year designing and teaching my own undergraduate course at Cornell.
 I have also received multiple fellowships to organize and implement programs on pedagogy that serve the Cornell graduate teaching community.

 If you are a student enrolled in one of my courses, please visit my teaching website.